 JOB RETENTION SCHEME

-We do know that HMRC will reimburse 80% of ‘furloughed workers’ wage costs up to a maximum of £2,500, per month, it appears likely that this will be based on the employee’s salary for February 2020 but this has not been confirmed.
+HMRC will reimburse 80% of ‘furloughed workers’ wage costs up to a maximum of £2,500, per month.
+This will be based on the employee’s gross salary for February 2020 unless their pay varies.
+The calculation is slightly more complicated if this is the case or if the employee has been employed for less than a year, if this is the case then please contact us for assistance.
 A furloughed worker is an employee who has been asked by their employer to take a temporary leave of absence whilst remaining on the payroll.

 The scheme will initially run for 3 months although the Chancellor did not rule out extending it if necessary